ivanleomk/ML-Notes/Practical Deep Learning.md

 When building a decision tree, we brute force across all of the different values until we find a good split between all of the samples within our dataset.
 The goal of the decision tree here is to maximise the Gini index within the samples at that node recursively.

-It terminates once we've subdivided all the nodes and have the min number of nodes defined inside a sample
+It terminates once we've subdivided all the nodes and have the min number of nodes defined inside a sample.

+It's worthwhile here to note that decision trees tend to work well with categorical and discrete data.
+They also tend to grow very large and overfit on the training dataset unless we manage it well with depth parameters.
 ## Random Forest

+A way to get around the dimensionality issue with a decision tree is to use a random forest.
+In this case, we utilise a collection of multiple decision trees, each one trained with a random subset of the training dataset which is sampled with replacement from the original dataset.

+This breaks the correlation between the trees and increases the robustness of the classifier.
+In practice, each tree will randomly select $\sqrt{n}$ features assuming you have $n$ features in your dataset.

+## Support Vector Machines

+This aims to learn a hyperplane to separate groups of data points.
+It was popular for some time due to the fact that it's computationally efficient and has good performance.
+It's fallen behind to some degree nowadays.